 Click here to see more

-We choose to base the fund on our wage bill rather than our profits because in the world of corporate philanthropism, ‘profit’ levels can be interpreted and measured quite variably!
-Our wage bill is a clearly-defined amount, making this a clear and transparent way of measuring what we give.
-It also better reflects our growth as a business and means if and when co-op staff get better off (as wages increase), so do the projects we support.
+We choose to base the funds on our wage bill rather than as a percentage of our profit, because we view it as a core commitment – we account for it as a business cost, before calculating profit.
+This calculation best reflects our growth as a business, and means if and when co-op staff get better off (as wages increase), so do the projects we support.

 The total is split into two separate parts, the 1% and 4% funds.